butterpigx/intercom-conversations-export/README.md

 ## Extracting the conversations

-Finally, run `python extractor.py` - this script will read the previously downloaded conversation JSON objects and save them all as text-files.
+Finally, run `python extractor.py` - This script will read the previously downloaded conversation JSON objects and save them all as text files.
 Each conversation will have the date as the filename and will be stored in a folder that matches the user's email address (if known) or the user ID.
 If a conversation contains images, these will be downloaded and put into the same